Community-Blueprint-Development/community-blueprint-development.github.io/pages/donate.md

 - Gym for recreation
 - Computer lab

-Please email Community Blueprint Development Foundation, Inc.‘s email at communityblueprintdevelopment@gmail.com for instructions to pledge your support.
+Please email <a href="mailto:communityblueprintdevelopment@gmail.com">Community Blueprint Development Foundation</a> for instructions to pledge your support.